The 20 Best Potter Syndrome Doctors in Japan

 Kanagawa, JP

-Kenji Ishikura practices in Kanagawa, Japan.
+Kenji Ishikura practices practicing medicine in Kanagawa, Japan.
 Mr. Ishikura is rated as an Advanced expert by MediFind in the treatment of Potter Syndrome.
-His top areas of expertise are Nephrotic Syndrome, Denys-Drash Syndrome (DDS), MYH9 Related Thrombocytopenia, Kidney Transplant, and Small Bowel Resection.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Nephrotic Syndrome, Denys-Drash Syndrome (DDS), MYH9 Related Thrombocytopenia, Kidney Transplant, and Small Bowel Resection.

 Advanced in Potter Syndrome